stachyra/neural_network_demos/README.md

 It's also noteworthy that K Nearest Neighbors actually achieves 100% accuracy on the training set with `n_neighbors = 1` .
 There's an unexpected reason for this: it's because the specific implementation of this algorithm in scikit-learn apparently has no mechanism to exclude the sample itself from comparison (or equivalently, to exclude functionally identical samples having `distance = 0` after evaluating a distance metric).
 So, for `n_neighbors = 1`, on the training set, this means that the algorithm just uses the sample itself as the closest reference example, in 100% of cases.
 Even for cases with `n_neighbors > 1`, a sample drawn from the training set will always be compared against itself as one of its neighbors.
 Thus, K Nearest Neighbors has an inherent limitation that makes it difficult to use the training data performance to identify "overfitting" in the same way we're able to do with the Random Forest Classifier, because training samples are always guaranteed at least one additional "correct vote" that is not generally available to samples in the test data set.

 A final point of interest is that the final accuracy estimates derived from cross-validation seem to be consistently slightly higher than the accuracy estimates from the final holdout test set, across most hyperparameter values.
-I surmise this is related to the fact that even though the 10 validation folds used in the cross-validation step are completely independent of one another, the 10 training folds are not: each training fold exhibits 8/9 common sample overlap with its two most similar neighbors, and lesser degrees of sample overlap with the other folds as well.
+I surmise this is related to the fact that even though the 10 validation folds used in the cross-validation step are completely independent of one another, the 10 training folds are not: each training fold exhibits 8/9 common sample overlap with its two most similar adjacent folds, and lesser degrees of sample overlap with the other folds as well.
 Thus, there are hidden correlations in the training outcomes across each of the folds, even if the validation sets are each independent statistical draws and do not overlap.

 ### K Nearest Neighbors Confusion Matrix